Asgard archaea: Ecology

 Asgard archaea are widely distributed around the world, both geographically and by habitat.
 Many of the known clades are restricted to sediments, whereas Promethearchaeia, "Thorarchaeia" and another clade occupy many different habitats.
 Salinity and depth are important ecological drivers for most Asgard archaea.
 Other habitats include the bodies of animals, the rhizosphere of plants, non-saline sediments and soils, the sea surface, and freshwater.
 In addition, Asgard archaea are associated with several other microorganisms.

 Eukaryote-like features in subdivisions

 The class "Heimdallarchaeia" was found in 2017 to have N-terminal core histone tails, a feature previously thought to be exclusively eukaryotic.
 Two other archaeal phyla, both non-Asgard archaea, were found to also have tails in 2018.

 In January 2020, scientists found Promethearchaeum syntrophicum, a member of the Promethearchaeia, engaging in cross-feeding with two bacterial species.
 Drawing an analogy to symbiogenesis, they consider this relationship a possible link between the simple prokaryotic microorganisms and the complex eukaryotic microorganisms occurring approximately two billion years ago.

 Phylogeny

 The phylogenetic relationships of the Asgard archaea have been studied by several teams in the 21st century.
 Varying results have been obtained, for instance using 53 marker proteins from the Genome Taxonomy Database.
 In 2023, Eme, Tamarit, Caceres and colleagues reported that the Eukaryota are deep within Asgard archaea, as sister of "Hodarchaeales" within the "Heimdallarchaeia".
-"Njordarchaeaceae" has recently been suggested as the closest branch to eukaryotes, but this result is debated.